 Enjoy this easy recipe for the best pork chops with roasted baby potatoes, sautéed broccoli, or roasted carrots and potatoes.
 This easy pork chop recipe is great is you are looking for an quick dinners on a busy weeknight or dinner ideas for two.
 For two, divide the recipe in half and add two air fryer baked potatoes to the air fryer basket for an easy one pan meal in under 40 minutes.

 What Makes This Recipe Amazing

 Tender, Juicy Pork Chops.
 Cooking pork chops in an air fryer nearly guarantees that they are going to come out perfectly every time.
 By following the air fryer pork chops recipe below you'll have chops that are golden brown on the outside and slightly pink on the inside.

 Perfect to Customize.
-We love the sage and garlic rub used in this air fryer pork chops recipe.
+We love the sage and garlic rub used in this air fryer bone in pork chops recipe.
 These flavorful seasonings are blended with apple cider vinegar for a bright and tangy taste.
 However, feel free to mix it up and use your favorite seasoning blends.
 Continue reading for some great ideas!